Now, let’s try some exercises to check your understanding of how to summarize.

 You can see one way to summarize this passage at the bottom of this page.

 In the next few exercises, you’ll have to identify the topic sentence and main points.
 Then, draft a summary based on that information.
-UHV students can schedule an appointment with an Academic Center tutor who can discuss summary with you.
+UHV students can schedule an appointment with an Student Success Center tutor who can discuss summary with you.

 Audiences want the sense that you’re talking directly to them and that you care that they understand and are interested.
 They’ll forgive you if you get tangled up in a sentence and end it ungrammatically.
 They won’t forgive you if you seem to have a “canned” talk that you’re going to deliver no matter who the audience is or how they respond.
 You can convey a sense of caring to your audience by making direct eye contact with them and by using a conversational style. (p.
 475)